Sean, if you want to be a part of the program, it is Election Day in America because if there's voting going on anywhere, it's Election Day.

 Everybody.

-And they have they they're they're really tired of this assumption that because they're because they're black Americans, the Democrats own their vote.
+And they're really tired of this assumption that because they're black Americans, the Democrats own their vote.

 And they're realizing that nothing's gotten better.

-Same thing with the Hispanic community, th same thing with lowest uh female unemployment, lowest unemployment for men, lowest unemployment for Asian Americans.
+Same thing with lowest female unemployment, lowest unemployment for men, lowest unemployment for Asian Americans.

 We had a strong economy.

-But the media's been doing a number on President Trump, uh really almost a decade-long smear campaign now to try to uh make people filled with fear and uh afraid to admit they want to vote for the guy.
+But the media has been doing a number on President Trump, really almost a decade-long smear campaign now to try to make people filled with fear and afraid to admit they want to vote for the guy.

-And now I think that fear has subsided and people are saying, no, we don't care what the media says, we are gonna vote for the guy who's gonna turn this nightmare around.
+And now I think that fear has subsided and people are saying, no, we don't care what the media says.

-Get us back to where we have safe streets once again, funding the police, supporting our police, uh making sure the border is secure, the border wall is built, ending these um senseless wars.
+We are going to vote for the guy who's going to turn this nightmare around, get us back to where we have safe streets once again, funding the police, supporting our police, making sure the border is secure, the border wall is built, ending these senseless wars.

-And um and in my for me as a mother, protecting our kids from this indoctrination, the Marxism that's being taught on college campuses, the gender ideology and craziness that's being inflicted on our children in and as young as elementary school.
+And for me as a mother, protecting our kids from this indoctrination, the Marxism that's being taught on college campuses, the gender ideology and craziness that's being inflicted on our children as young as elementary school.

-You know, um my my uh son's girlfriend said that her ten-year-old sister told her that they have twelve people in her fourth grade class who were transitioning or gender who were uh trans students.
+You know, my son's girlfriend said that her 10-year-old sister told her that they have 12 people in her fourth grade class who were transitioning or gender, who were trans students.

-Twelve kids in a fourth grade class at one school who say they are um gender, you know, uh of trans students.
+12 kids in a fourth-grade class at one school who say they are gender, you know, trans students.

-This is big Well, I I mean you could you have California, you have Minnesota, interestingly, where the two candidates for president and vice president are from for the Democrats, and with states that allow gender affirming care without parental consent, which is the elimination of all parental rights.
+Well, I mean, you have California, you have Minnesota, interestingly, where the two candidates for president and vice president are from for the Democrats, and with states that allow gender-affirming care without parental consent, which is the elimination of all parental rights.

-That Donald Trump supports Project 2025, a national abortion ban, that's a lie.
+That Donald Trump supports Project 2025, a national abortion ban.

 But she just repeats it anyway and doesn't seem to care and is never held accountable by the media.